madanyc/workfront-learn.en/help/reporting/basic-reporting/create-a-basic-grouping.md

 ---
 title: Create a basic grouping
-description: In this video, you will learn what a grouping is, how to create a grouping, and how to share a grouping with other users in [!DNL Adobe Workfront].
+description: In this video, you will learn what a grouping is, how to create a grouping, and how to share a grouping with other users in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial